andremaravilha/tsp-art/README.md

 pip install .
 ```

-Now you can create your out TSP Art!
+Now you can create your own TSP Art!

 ## How to use

-You just need to set the number of nodes for the resulting TSP instance (larger
-the number of nodes will require more memory and time), the input image, and the
-name to the output file with the TSP Art:
+You just need to set the number of nodes for the resulting TSP instance (larger numbers will require more memory and time), the input image, and the name to the output file with the TSP Art:

 ```
 tsp-art --nodes 25000 gata.jpg gata_tour_25k.png
 ```

 Supported formats to output files are: PNG, PDF, EPS, and SVG.
-All you need to do
-is to change the extension on the name of the output file.
+All you need to do is to change the extension on the name of the output file.

 | Original image | TSP Art (25k nodes) |
 | --- | --- |